Yumiko Ehara

-Yumiko Ehara (江原 由美子, Ehara Yumiko, born October 29, 1952) is a Japanese sociologist.
-Her areas of expertise include women's studies, gender theory, and theoretical sociology.
+Yumiko Ehara (江原 由美子, Ehara Yumiko) is a Japanese sociologist.
+Her areas of expertise include women's studies, gender studies, and theoretical sociology.
 As one of Japan's leading feminists, she has made significant contributions to feminist theory in Japan.

 Education

 Ehara graduated from the University of Tokyo with a Bachelor of Arts in 1975 and later withdrew from the doctoral program in sociology at the same university's Graduate School of Sociology in 1979.
 In 2002, she was awarded a Ph.D. in sociology by dissertation from the University of Tokyo.

 Career and research

 Her academic career began in 1979 as an assistant in the Faculty of Humanities at Tokyo Metropolitan University (1949–2011).
 She became a full-time lecturer at the Faculty of Letters and Education at Ochanomizu University in 1982 and was promoted to associate professor in 1986.
 Ehara returned to Tokyo Metropolitan University in 1992 as an associate professor in the Faculty of Humanities, becoming a full professor in 2001.
 Following the university's reorganization, she became a professor in the Faculty of Urban Liberal Arts at the new Tokyo Metropolitan University in April 2005.
 She also served as vice president of the university from May 2009 to March 2015.
 After her retirement in March 2017, she was appointed professor emerita.
 In April 2017, she became a professor at Yokohama National University.
 Since fiscal year 2022, she has been a special researcher at the Institute of Human Life and Culture at Otsuma Women's University.

 In the 1980s, early in her career, Ehara conducted research on the phenomenological sociology of Alfred Schutz.
 Her essay published during the same period, "The Logic of Discrimination and Its Critique," has been described as a "classic paper in the discourse on discrimination in the Japanese-speaking world."

 In the 1990s, she became known as a leading critic of Chizuko Ueno from a radical feminist perspective during the "culture vs. material" debate over Marxist feminism, which was sparked by the publication of Ueno's Patriarchy and Capitalism.

-In her 2001 book Gender Order (Jendā Chitsujo), Ehara developed a model of the gender order to explain the reproduction of sexual domination, critically drawing upon ethnomethodology, Anthony Giddens' structuration theory, Pierre Bourdieu's theory of habitus, and Raewyn Connell's gender theory.
+In her 2001 book Gender Order (Jendā Chitsujo), Ehara developed a model of the gender order to explain the reproduction of sexual domination, critically drawing upon ethnomethodology, Anthony Giddens' structuration theory, Pierre Bourdieu's theory of habitus, and Raewyn Connell's work in gender studies.
 Gender Order is considered the culmination of her theoretical work.

 During this period, she significantly influenced a younger generation of researchers by editing several collections of essays on controversial topics, such as the Claims of Feminism series, and by serving as the editor for the Feminism in Japan and New Edition: Feminism in Japan series, which provided an overview of feminism in Japan.